alen-dyuron/PostgreSQL-OTUS-DZ/HW01/README.md

 OFF
 ```

+> [!IMPORTANT]
-AUTOCOMMIT
+> AUTOCOMMIT
-When on (the default), each SQL command is automatically committed upon successful completion.
+> When on (the default), each SQL command is automatically committed upon successful completion.
 To postpone commit in this mode, you must enter a BEGIN or START TRANSACTION SQL command.
 When off or unset, SQL commands are not committed until you explicitly issue COMMIT or END.
 The autocommit-off mode works by issuing an implicit BEGIN for you, just before any command that is not already in a transaction block and is not itself a BEGIN or other transaction-control command, nor a command that cannot be executed inside a transaction block (such as VACUUM).

 ```sh